 But something happens to get in the way of practicing empathy in relationships (parent/child relationships in particular) and so the likelihood of developing low self-worth feeling sensitivities increases.
 That “something” that tends to happen is preoccupation with other activities (work, entertainment, technology, religion, substances, etc.).

-In my view, the way people spend their time has a lot to do with culture and how a culture assigns value.
-Unfortunately it seems that much more value is assigned to acquiring things and money, pleasing the banks, pleasing god, acquiring status and power, rather than practicing empathy and nurturing healthy relationships.
-The common belief seems to be that as long as we are making enough money, acquiring enough things, or setting ourselves up for long-term material security, then everything else will take care of itself.
-From my own therapeutic perspective and being a witness to the life patterns of those accessing mental health services, nothing could be further from the truth!
-All that seems to be produced from such patterns of living are masses of people who struggle to believe they have any inherent human value at all.
+In my view, the way people spend their time has a lot to do with culture and how culture assigns value.
+Unfortunately, it seems that much more value is assigned to acquiring things and money, pleasing the banks, pleasing God, acquiring status and power, rather than practicing empathy and nurturing healthy relationships.
+The common belief seems to be that as long as we are making enough money, acquiring enough things, or setting ourselves up for long-term material (and sometimes spiritual) security, then everything else will take care of itself.